tejohnso/charting/README.md

 Attribute | Description | Default
 :---: | :---: | :---:
-emitter | A selector for an element that will emit a new data event | bigquery-data-converter eventName | The name of the emitted event | new-data
+emitter | A selector for an element that will emit a new data event | bigquery-data-converter eventName | The name of the emitted event | data

 Import the component with the required attributes